cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/Gateway/Gateway-API-Gateway.md

 1. fully managed service

-2. <font color=red> create a unified API frontend for multiple microservices </font>
+2. <font color=OrangeRed> create a unified API frontend for multiple microservices </font>
    - to loosely couple systems
    - does not compute information from an API.